Back

 Streaming protocols define the standards and methods for transmitting multimedia content over the internet from one device to another.
 They function as regulatory blueprints, standardizing the rules for how media files are encoded, transmitted, and decoded, ensuring a seamless delivery and playback experience for the end user.

-For example, video and audio streaming protocols segment data into small chunks that can be transmitted more easily.
+For example, most video and audio streaming protocols segment data into small chunks that can be transmitted more easily.
 This process relies on codecs (programs that compress or decompress media files) and is how content is delivered and played back to end-users.

 There are many different streaming protocols each with unique strengths and weaknesses.
 This whitepaper explores each of the major streaming protocols chronologically, piecing together a comprehensive history of this industry's impressive evolution over time.